sadsfae/misc-scripts/shell/vm-sandbox-tool/README.md

 **Prep the Tool**
   - Edit the guests array inside ```vm-reset.sh``` to your liking
-    - e.g. replace host-01 with whatever hostname you chose if it's different.
+    - e.g. replace host-01 with whatever hostnames you chose if it's different.
 ```
 guests=(
    ["host-01"]="81"